the Earth's healing wisdom

 What are you awakening in yourself?

-Contemplate what you want to ‘sprout’ in your life and take action.
+Contemplate what you would like to see sprout in your life and take action.

 Enjoy a cleansing bath.
-Gather a circle of friends around a fire, to share stories, dreams, laughter, and music.
-You could light a white candle on your altar and leave a small note with your wishes for the year.
+Gather a circle of friends around a fire to share stories, dreams, and music.
+Light a white or pastel color candle on your altar and leave a small note with your wishes for the year.

 The Summer Solstice is a time of intensity, renewal and great potential.
 It is the time of most light in the year and a highly spiritual time.